-See Natural Splines (page 29).
+See Natural Splines (page 36).

-- vertices Sequence of vertices.

-- grid (optional) Sequence of parameter values.
+- vertices Sequence of vertices. - grid (optional) Sequence of parameter values.
 Must be strictly increasing.
-If not specified, a uniform grid is used (0, 1, 2, 3, ...).

-- alpha (optional) TODO

-• endconditions (optional) - Start/end conditions.
-Can be 'closed', 'natural' or pair of tangent vectors (a.k.a. "clamped").
-If 'closed', the first vertex is re-used as last vertex and an additional grid time has to be specified.
+If not specified, a uniform grid is used (0, 1, 2, 3, ...). - alpha (optional) See Parameterized Parameterization (page 73). - endconditions (optional) Start/end conditions.
+Can be 'closed', 'natural' or a pair of tangent vectors (a.k.a. "clamped").
+If 'closed', the first vertex is re-used as last vertex and an additional grid value has to be specified.

-Bases: splines.CatmullRom (page 161)
+Bases: CatmullRom (page 183)